On this page

 How much do CNA classes cost in Raleigh?

 If you want to enter the nursing field, earning your CNA certification is a great start.
 With programs in the Raleigh area offering both hybrid and in-person coursework, this career track is a flexible and affordable nursing introduction.
-Programs often cost less than $300, making it a perfect option if you’re not ready to commit to an associate or bachelor’s degree.
-Three inexpensive options in the Raleigh area are highlighted below.
+Programs often have tuition costs that are less than $300, making it a perfect option if you’re not ready to commit to an associate or bachelor’s degree.
+One thing to keep in mind is that the total program cost will usually be more than this, as there are other expenses for the nurse aide program such as learning supplies, uniform, and exam fees.
+That being said, below are three inexpensive options in the Raleigh area that will give you a rough idea of what to expect in terms of tuition.

 Where can I get help paying for my CNA classes in Raleigh?

-Even though your CNA classes won’t break the bank, there are financial aid options that can offset the cost of tuition and fees.
+Even though your CNA classes won’t break the bank, you might still struggle to come up with the money to pay for the program.
+Luckily, there are financial aid options that can offset the cost of tuition and fees.
 While traditional financial aid resources often don’t apply to continuing education courses, there are many scholarships available.
 Scholarships like the I Have A Dream Award, Golden LEAF Scholarship, and the Finish Line Grant Program all offer financial assistance for continuing education classes.
 Check out our CNA scholarships guide for additional financial aid information.

 How long do CNA classes in Raleigh take to finish?